Amanda Bergner, MS, CGC

 Course Director: Introduction to Genetic Counseling; Foundations of Human Development; Therapeutic Genetic Counseling 1 and 2

-I am an ABGC board-certified genetic counselor with 20 years of experience in clinical care, education, industry work, and research.
+I am an ABGC board-certified genetic counselor with over 20 years of experience in clinical care, education, industry work, and research.
 I believe strongly in the therapeutic potential of genetic counseling and the capacity of our profession to support people engaging with questions about how genetic and genomic medicine impact them as individuals, families, communities, and society.
 I am originally from Virginia and completed my education in genetic counseling at the University of California, Berkeley where my capstone work addressed the relational impact of infertility on couples.
 I have worked in clinical practice at the University of California San Francisco Medical Center and Johns Hopkins Hospital, providing inpatient and outpatient genetic counseling services for clients affected by or at risk for a broad range of genetic disorders.
 I have also worked for several years in advocacy at the National Fragile X Foundation and industry at Ambry Genetics.
 My research has focused on the process of consent for exome sequencing, health-related quality of life, and the use of patient-reported outcome measures in clinical trials.
-I have been a faculty member of several genetic counseling graduate programs, serving as a course director, lecturer, and clinical supervisor.
-I have also held a variety of leadership positions within NSGC, ABGC, and ACGC.
+I have been a faculty member of several genetic counseling graduate programs and have held a variety of leadership positions within NSGC, ABGC, and ACGC.
+I am currently the Secretary/Treasurer for the Association of Genetic Counseling Program Directors (AGCPD) and a member of the Education Committee of the New York State Genetics Task Force.
 I joined Columbia University in 2017 as the inaugural program director for the Genetic Counseling Graduate Program.

 Assistant Professor of Genetic Counseling, Department of Genetics and Development

 Assistant Program Director

 Course Director: Cancer Genetics; Advanced Counseling Skills; Process Group